kshetline/tubular_util/README.md

 function first<T>(array: ArrayLike<T> | null | undefined): T | undefined
 ```

-Returns first element of an array, or `undefined` if appropriate.
+Returns the first element of an array, or `undefined` if appropriate.

 ```typescript
 function flatten(a: any[]): any[];
 ```

-This function “flattens” an array by replacing any arrays within an array with the children of that inner array.
+This function “flattens” an array by replacing any arrays within the array with the children of the inner array.
 For example:

 `flatten([1, [2, 3], 4]))` returns `[1, 2, 3, 4]`.